Overview

 Live Deformation FeedbackTo get live feedback on how the weight painting effects the mesh, use the weight paint pose hybrid mode.
 To enter it, select the rig followed by Shift selecting the mesh and enter weight paint mode.

-Reset PoseTo reset the posed bones one usually goes to Pose > Clear Transform > All, but as that is not available in weight paint mode, use the Search menu (F3 / Space) and search for “Clear Transform All” or even better, add that option to the Quick Favorite menu.
+Reset PoseTo reset the posed bones one usually goes to Pose > Clear Transform > All, but as that isn’t available in weight paint mode, use the Search menu (F3 / Space) and search for “Clear Transform All” or even better, add that option to the Quick Favorite menu.

 IK Helper for Game Rig PaintingIf you’re weight painting a game-rig instead of a control-rig, then to help with weight painting it can be useful to add a quick IK setup for posing the bones, just make sure not to change the bone hierarchy.